wemake-services/wemake-python-styleguide/docs/pages/usage/setup.rst

 We also recommend to use `poetry <https://github.com/sdispater/poetry>`_ instead of a default ``pip``.

-You might want to also intsall optional tools that pairs nicely with ``wemake-python-styleguide``:
+You might want to also install optional tools that pairs nicely with ``wemake-python-styleguide``:

 - :ref:`flakehell` for easy integration into a **legacy** codebase